 What is an Ombudsperson?

-The Ombudsperson program for medical students and graduate students has been in place at the PSU College of Medicine since 1991.
+The Ombudsperson program for medical students and graduate students has been in place at Penn State College of Medicine since 1991.
 Two faculty members serve as ombudspersons for students.
 Confidentiality is maintained in all cases.
 Brief notes and copies of materials students provide are placed in a secure file.
 Details of cases are not shared between the two faculty ombudspersons or with any other person without the express permission of the student(s) bringing the issue to the ombudsperson.

 Penn State College of Medicine’s student ombudspersons serve as a neutral, independent and confidential resource for medical and graduate students within the College of Medicine community.